 Sunday, March 15, 2026, at 4PM – Online stream

-The centerpiece work on this program will be Caroline Shaw’s “To The Hands”, a work that takes the texts of Emma Lazarus’ “The New Colossus” and intermingles it with the chorale “Ad Manus” from Buxtehude’s “Member Jesu Nostri” in poignant ways.
-Other works to include Jake Runestad’s “The Peace of Wild Things”, David Lang’s “If I Am Silent”, and Karen Siegel’s “To Be Free”, an adaptation of the Shaker/Copland tune “Gift to be Simple.”
+The centerpiece of this concert is Caroline Shaw’s “To The Hands,” a work that takes the text of Emma Lazarus’ poem “The New Colossus” and intermingles it with the chorale “Ad Manus” from Buxtehude’s “Membra Jesu Nostri” in poignant ways.
+Filling out the program are works by six other acclaimed contemporary composers, including Jake Runestad’s “The Peace of Wild Things,” David Lang’s “If I Am Silent,” and Karen Siegel’s “To Be Free,” an adaptation of the Shaker/Copland tune “Simple Gifts.”